ibrahim-radwan/synpredict/README.md

 1- data preparation

-Run prepare_data script after amending the input directory to specify the destination of the output data.pkl file will be generated.
+Run prepare_data script after amending the input directory to specify the destination of the output data.pkl.
 Just Amend the input labels_file (line 16 to the dataset and score of interest).

 2- Data normalisation